Aliases for S100A2 Gene

 S100A2 (S100 Calcium Binding Protein A2) is a Protein Coding gene.
-Diseases associated with S100A2 include pancreatic cancer and breast cancer.
+Diseases associated with S100A2 include chondromyxoid fibroma and lung squamous cell carcinoma.
 Among its related pathways are Direct p53 effectors.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot for S100A2 Gene

 May function as calcium sensor and modulator, contributing to cellular calcium signaling.
 May function by interacting with other proteins, such as TPR-containing proteins, and indirectly play a role in many physiological processes.
 May also play a role in suppressing tumor cell growth.